davidgillies/django_stuff/django_mod_wsgi.md

 5. Obviously change your the apache settings above to match your django stuff.
 6. Launch apache with the httpd.exe (probably just httpd in Mac)
-7. Create a static files folder using python manage collectstatic.
+7. Create a static files folder using **python manage collectstatic**.
 This collects all your static crap into the STATIC_ROOT as defined in your settings e.g

         STATIC_ROOT = 'U:/Data/show_case/study_manager/sm_project/static'